 Patients and Caregivers

-If you or someone close to you has been diagnosed with multiple myeloma, Travera is working to help your physician identify potential treatment options that are right for you.
+If you or someone close to you has relapsed refractory multiple myeloma or a solid tumor accompanied by a malignant fluid (ascites or pleural effusion) that can be safely tapped, then Travera may be able to help your physician identify potential treatment options that are right for you.

 Travera’s test is designed to replace the historical trial and error approach using standard-of-care therapies with an improved, personalized approach that matches patients with the most effective drugs for their cancer.
 By precisely measuring the weight change of cancer cells in response to drugs, our test can quickly identify the therapies which patients are most likely to respond to.